Send the link below via email or IMCopy

 Based on the analysis of the data, decide whether or not the hypothesis is supported.

-Since in every trial, the water did not flow upward, the hypothesis is not supported.
+Since in every trial, the water flowed downward, the hypothesis is supported.

 Repeat several times